Distance vs Driving vs Flight Time comparison

 How much time should I add for airport procedures?

 For domestic flights, arrive 1.5-2 hours before departure.
 For international flights, arrive 2-3 hours early.
 After landing, allow 30-60 minutes for deplaning, baggage claim, and getting to your destination.
 A 2-hour flight typically becomes a 5-6 hour travel day when you include all airport time.
+Always factor in this additional time when comparing flying vs driving for your trip.

 Why is road distance longer than straight-line distance?

 Roads don't go in straight lines.
 They curve around mountains, lakes, and cities, zigzag to connect major destinations, and detour around obstacles like rivers or borders.
 Road distance is typically 20-40% longer than straight-line distance.
 For example, New York to Los Angeles is 2,450 miles in a straight line but 2,800 miles by road.
+This is why you should always use actual road distance, not map distance, for planning.